microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/b2cidentityuserflow-delete-identityproviders.md

 ---
-title: "Delete identityProvider from a b2cIdentityUserFlow"
+title: "Delete identityProvider from a b2cIdentityUserFlow (deprecated)"
-description: "Delete an identityProvider from a b2cIdentityUserFlow."
+description: "Delete an identityProvider from a b2cIdentityUserFlow. (deprecated)"
 localization_priority: Normal
 doc_type: apiPageType
 author: "jkdouglas"